So you’ve been accepted to college. Congratulations! Getting to this point took a lot of dedication and hard work.

 If you’d rather not do that, we recommend using a pre-built organization and productivity system.
 We’ve created just such a system using an app called Notion, and you can learn more about it below:

 Organize every aspect of your work and life with this powerful Notion template.
-From managing homework assignments to organizing job application materials, Second Brain has you covered.
+From managing homework assignments to organizing job application materials, Ultimate Brain has you covered.
 Use the code INFOGEEK40 to get $40 off.

 Choose Your Classes